Weinheim: Museum

-Weinheim's town museum occupies what used to be the local headquarters of the Teutonic Order and holds exhibits about Weinheim and its surroundings: archaeology from the prehistoric through to the Merovingian dynasty, the highlight of which is the Nächstenbach bronze hoard of 76 objects from the late Bronze Age; displays documenting the Medieval and modern social history of the town and works from contemporary artists.
+Weinheim's town museum occupies the former local headquarters of the Teutonic Order and holds exhibits about Weinheim and its surroundings.
+Exhibits include archaeology from the prehistoric through to the Merovingian dynasty, the highlight of which is the Nächstenbach bronze hoard of 76 objects from the late Bronze Age, and displays documenting the medieval and modern social history of the town together with works from contemporary artists.